bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h5>7.
 Canonical tag:</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-A canonical tag is a way of telling search engines that a specific URL represents the master copy of a page.
+<p>A canonical tag is a way of telling search engines that a specific URL represents the
+master copy of a page.
 Using the canonical tag prevents problems caused by identical or "duplicate" content appearing on multiple URLs.
 Practically speaking, the canonical tag tells search engines which version of a URL you want to appear in search results.
-In HTML, it may look like this:
+In HTML, it may look like this:</p>

 ```html
 <link href="URL" rel="canonical">